 In the crust, I use rolled oats as well as oat flour.
 You can buy oat flour or just blend the same amount of rolled oats in your blender until they are powdery.

 Bind the crust together with a healthier peanut butter, the natural kind whose ingredients are limited to peanuts and oil.
-I also used coconut oil and Florida Crystals® Organic Light Brown Raw Cane Sugar, which has the perfect amount of molasses that lends a subtle caramel taste and additional depth to this pie crust, making it incredibly delicious.
+I also used coconut oil and brown sugar.

 In the pie filling, I use an avocado and natural peanut butter to thicken it as well as add nutrients and protein.
 Did you know the avocado nutrients are used in every single body process?

-Coconut milk and chocolate chips also add structure and flavor, as does organic cane sugar by Florida Crystals®
+Coconut milk and chocolate chips also add structure and flavor, as does organic cane sugar.

 How to Make A Peanut Butter Pie